microsoftarchive/iot-journey/provision/README.md

 1. Update the mysettings.config file - set the `Simulator.EventHubConnectionString` and `Simulator.EventHubPath` with the values for the newly provisioned event hub.

-1. Start the Stream Analytics Job.
+1. Start the Stream Analytics job.

 1. Start running the simulator.